johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 Store: [Aliexpress](https://s.click.aliexpress.com/e/_A5z0ab)

 *   USB hub with Ethernet and connected USB storage device for the OS.
+    Note: an SSD drive will give a higher expected lifetime than a USB or SD card, as these are known for their limited I/O read and write cycles.
 *   MicroSD with [bootcode.bin file](https://www.raspberrypi.org/documentation/computers/raspberry-pi.html#raspberry-pi-boot-modes) (needed, as pi0 doesn't boot from USB by default)

 **Connnected together:**